isamu-isozaki/teamai_test/marketing/marketing-sales-development/field-marketing/index.html.md

 ##### Promoting Events Social

-- [Use social media](/handbook/marketing/social-marketing/#event-promotion) to post as soon as committed to attending an event.
+- [Use social media](https://github.com/isamu-isozaki/teamai_test/tree/master/marketing/social-marketing/#event-promotion/index.html.md) to post as soon as committed to attending an event.
-- Possible Targeted Social Ads (media source depends on target audience and attendance goals).
+- Possible Targeted Social Ads (media source depends on target audience and attendance goals/index.html.md).
 Timing depends on call to action.
 - Schedule tweets one week before event and one to go out at event promoting presences and any relevant content.

 #### At Events/ In the Field